 - If the applicant's institution does not have an Assistant Professor position, the letter of employment should include sufficient information to allow the Alzheimer's Association staff to evaluate the eligibility of the applicant. - Applicants must contact the Alzheimer's Association at grantsapp@alz.org to receive an exception prior to submitting an LOI.
-Please include your full CV, which must include full publication and funding record (biosketches are not accepted). - A doctoral degree is not required for applicants to this program - Applicants should not have more than 1 primary research publication as first or last author in Alzheimer's or other dementia field; middle authorships do not count against applicants when determining eligibility.
+Please include your full CV, which must include full publication and funding record (biosketches are not accepted).

+- A doctoral degree is not required for applicants to this program - If applicant is eligible for both AARG and AARG-NTF program the choice is ultimately to the applicant, but we suggest ECRs submit to AARG even if they are new to the field, since the applicant will be competing against others at a similar career stage.
+The applicant can't apply to both programs. - Only one primary PI per application.
+Multiple PI projects are not allowed. - Applicants should not have more than 1 primary research publication as first or last author in Alzheimer's or other dementia field; middle authorships do not count against applicants when determining eligibility.
 Commentaries, reviews, and correspondence publications do not count towards this limit. - Applicants should not have more than \$200,000 in current or past direct cost funding for Alzheimer's and other dementia; this includes any supplements to awards where competitive review of the supplement was performed - Alzheimer's Association grants are generally open to scientists and researchers across the globe; however, as a U.S.-based charity, the Alzheimer's Association is subject to, and complies with, U.S. law.
 As a result, the Alzheimer's Association cannot award, and will not award, grants in violation of applicable U.S. statutes and regulations.
 This means, among other things, that the Alzheimer's Association cannot, and will not, fund any individual or entity (i) that is subject to U.S. comprehensive or targeted sanctions or if awarding funding would result in a violation of such sanctions, (ii) that is on the U.S. List of Specially Designated Nationals or entities owned or controlled by such persons, or (iii) when doing so is otherwise prohibited by U.S. laws related to combating terrorism.